Arizona State Statute 11-1008 Dog license requirements for the unincorporated areas of Yavapai County

 Documentation of current rabies vaccination and documentation of spay or neuter status.

-Fees are as follows – License renewal runs concurrent with your vaccination shot.
+Fees are as follows – License renewal runs concurrent with your rabies vaccination.

-- $5.00 for altered animals and proof of altering must be provided at time of purchase as well as current rabies vaccination for calendar year
+- $5.00 for altered animals and proof of altering must be provided at time of purchase as well as current rabies vaccination for rabies anniversary date

-- $25.00 for un-altered animals and proof of rabies vaccination for calendar year
+- $25.00 for un-altered animals and proof of rabies vaccination for rabies anniversary date

-- $5.00 additional charge after 30 days of rabies expiration of each calendar year
+- $5.00 additional charge after 30 days of rabies expiration or each rabies anniversary date

 - $5.00 replacement fee for loss of current dog license